Self-Driving Cars Lawsuit

 U.S. Government Asks for Uniform Safety Regulations

-Currently, only nine states have legislation concerning self-driving cars.
+Currently, only 12 states have legislation concerning self-driving cars.

 Self-driving cars are being manufactured faster than relevant laws can be enacted.
-Currently, only nine states have legislation concerning self-driving cars.
+Currently, only 12 states have legislation concerning self-driving cars.

 In an op-ed for the Pittsburgh Gazette, President Obama declared the federal government’s interest in self-driving cars.
 Though he emphasized that regulations would be flexible enough to accommodate the rapidly changing nature of these technologies, he also emphasized the importance of safety.

-“If a self-driving car isn’t safe, we have the authority to pull it off the road,” wrote the President.
+“If a self-driving car isn’t safe, we have the authority to pull it off the road,” wrote the former president.
 “We won’t hesitate to protect the American public’s safety.”

 This commitment to safety comes after two deaths associated with the Tesla Model S.